Watch Sky, BT, Eurosport and Premier Sports for less.

 Amazon Prime deals

 There are limited sports on Amazon, mainly the odd Premier League fixture and tennis.
-You need to sign up to Amazon prime which is £79 a year or £7.99 a month, but there is a 30-day free trial.
+You need to sign up to Amazon prime which is £95 a year or £8.99 a month (£5.99 if you don’t have the extra Prime services).
+There is also a 30-day free trial.

 Here’s more about Amazon Prime membership and whether I think it’s worth it.